Institute-for-Rock-Magnetism/2025_rockmagpy_workshop/README.md

   🔍 *Intro to `rockmagpy` and using it with data in MagIC, including Rock Magnetic Bestiary datasets.
 Tour and interact with content in the [rockmagpy JupyterBook](https://pmagpy.github.io/RockmagPy-notebooks).*

 - **9:45 to 10:30 am: Hands-on MagIC upload and data processing**
-  💻 *Upload hysteresis and backfield data into private MagIC workspace and process using Jupyter notebooks following the steps described in this [document](./2_MagIC_hysteresis/README.md)*
+  💻 *Upload hysteresis loops, backfield data, and more into private MagIC workspace and process using Jupyter notebooks following the steps described in this [document](./2_MagIC_hysteresis/README.md)*

 - **10:30 to 11:00 am: ☕ Coffee break**